TalMalchi/Python-Server-Application/README.md

 ```

 #### CI Pipeline Execution
 Create 2 pipelines on jenkins: one for client proccess, the other for server proccess
-On a new commit on the repo , the respective Jenkins pipeline triggers according to change at client/ or server/ directory:
+On a new commit on the repo , the respective Jenkins pipeline triggers- according to change at client/ or server/ directory:
 - Builds a new Docker image
 - Pushes the image to ECR
 - Updates the Docker Compose file